doc4d/docs/docs/API/SessionClass.md

 :::note

-This function is only available with web user sessions.
-It returns an empty string in other contexts.
+This function is available with web user sessions and remote sessions.
+It returns an empty string in stored procedure and standalone sessions.

 :::